bsdayo/BingChat/README.md

 ![CLI Preview](./assets/cli-screenshot.png)

+To use it, first set the environment variable `BING_COOKIE` to your cookie value, as talked above.

+> **Note**
+> We are still considering the way to handle the cookie, maybe in the future it will be stored in a config file, or provided with a command option.
+> If you have any idea, feel free to share with us by opening an issue.

-To use it, you should clone this repository, and execute the following commands:
+Then clone this repository, and execute the following commands in the repository root:

 ```shell
 $ dotnet run --project src/BingChat.Cli/BingChat.Cli.csproj